BenPischinger/AStar/README.md

 # AStar Algorithm

-This is a program demonstrating the A* algorithm to find the shortest way through a graph.
+This is a program demonstrating the A* algorithm which finds the shortest/cheapest way through a graph.

 First you select a starting point and then hover a target point and the shortest parth between the two will be marked.